Sai-Krishna-Rali/Lending-Club-Case-Study/README.md

 - Additionally, a data dictionary has been provided, offering descriptions and explanations for the attributes or variables present in the dataset.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->
+## Approach
+- We have taken the loan dataset and imported it into a pandas DataFrame, where we performed data cleansing tasks such as handling missing values, outliers, standardization, and removing redundant information.
+- Subsequently, we proceeded to systematically analyze the data to determine the key factors contributing to loan defaults.
+- Our analytical process involved various stages, including univariate analysis, segmented univariate analysis, bivariate analysis, and ultimately, an examination of derived metrics.
+- Throughout each of these stages, we pinpointed the variables that exhibited correlations with loan defaults, and we thoroughly documented all our findings.

 ## Conclusions
 - Conclusion 1 from the analysis
 - Conclusion 2 from the analysis